adiel23/adiel23/README.md

 ## ⭐ Achievements

-- **🏆 Winner of CUBO+ Hackathon** – Built a project evaluated by top industry leaders
+- **🏆 Winner of CUBO+ Hackathon** – Built a project evaluated by top industry leaders.
+You can see the project here: https://github.com/Fabio-Menjivar/posBTC-NFC

 ## What I’m Focusing On
 - Writing clean and modular code